-- Strong political will from the Government of Bangladesh, including a long-term commitment to promote ORS and child health was critical.
-Locally generated evidence of safety and efficacy for both ORS and zinc proved influential in securing government support for scale-up. - Extensive formative research, which identified gaps in knowledge and provided a deep understanding of consumer attitudes and behavior, shaped the design of SUZY and other national rollout efforts. - Large-scale and long-term awareness-raising (including an annual media spend of US\$ 0.5 to 1M over three decades) helped to embed ORS in the public consciousness.
+- Strong political will from the Government of Bangladesh, including a long-term commitment to promote ORS and child health more widely, was critical.
+Locally generated evidence of safety and efficacy for both ORS and zinc proved influential in securing government support for scale-up. - Extensive formative research, which identified gaps in knowledge and provided key understanding of consumer attitudes and behavior, shaped the design of SUZY and other national rollout efforts. - Large-scale and long-term awareness-raising (including an annual media spend of US\$ 0.5 to 1M over three decades) helped to embed ORS in the public consciousness.
 Supportive and consistent messaging about ORS from all parties maximized impact. - Targeting improvements beyond the public sector were critical.
-Engaging the private sector, by far the most widely used service in the country, provided an opportunity to embed sustainable practices. - BRAC helped to ensure ORS was seen very early on as a 'domestic/household' product rather than a 'medical' one and SMC targeted users to stimulate demand that could be met through the existing retail sector. - Piloting and operational research allowed opportunities to adapt activities in light of progress. - While important achievements were made throughout SUZY implementation, an extension of the program and additional time for roll out could have helped to achieve long-term goals (e.g., changing consumer behavior rather than just raising awareness).
+Engaging the private sector, by far the most widely used service in the country, provided an opportunity to embed sustainable practices.

 FIGURE 5.1.
+TIMELINES OF ORS AND ZING SCALE-LIPS

-TIMELINES OF ORS AND ZINC SCALE-UP
+FIGURE 5.1.
+TIMELINES OF ORS AND ZINC SCALE-UPS

+ORS SCAL E-UP

-1960 - 1979 Research demonstrates effectiveness of ORS to prevent mortality
+1960 - 1979 Research demonstrates effectiveness of ORS to prevent mortality.

 • 1979: Year of the Child (UNESCO)

 BRAC shifts to focus on diarrheal illness

-1979 • 1979: Year of the Child (UNESCO)

-1980 1984 • Government of Bangladesh forms national oral rehydration project • BRAC pilot projects for homemade ORS
+1980 - 1984 Government of Bangladesh forms national oral rehydration project

+BRAC pilot projects for homemade ORS

-• BRAC first and second phase of ORS program
+BRAC first and second phase of ORS program

-1985 - BRAC final phase of ORS program 1989 - GoB forms Control of Diarrheal Disease (CDD) Program
+1985 - BRAC final phase of ORS program

+1989 GoB forms Control of Diarrheal Disease (CDD) Program

-1990 - SMC partners with BRAC and CDD to produce pre-packaged ORS (ORSaline)
+1990 - 1994 SMC partners with BRAC and CDD to produce pre-packaged ORS (ORSaline)

-· SMC conducts marketing campaigns
+SMC conducts marketing campaigns

+1995 - 1999 Marketing and distribution of ORSaline widens

-1995 - Marketing and distribution of1999 ORSaline widens
+1995 - Marketing and distribution of 1999 ORSaline widens

-• WHO recommends Lo-ORS

-• SMC shifts to L-ORS ORSaline-N
+2000 - WHO recommends Lo-ORS 2004 • SMC shifts to L-ORS ORSaline-N

-• SMC builds in-country manufacturing plant
+SMB builds in-country manufacturing plant

-ZINC SCALE-UP

-2004 • WHO recommends zinc for treatment

-SUZY project initiated

-• Nutriset (France) launches ZinCfant

-• SUZY project obtains ZinCfant patent

-Media campaign begins
+ZINC SCA LE-UP ---------- -------

-• Production and distribution of Baby Zinc in Bangladesh by Acme Labs

-• US\$ 5M of Baby Zinc blister packs sold

-OTC status granted
+ZINC SCALE-UP 2003 SUZY project initiated 2004 WHO recommends zinc for treatment 2005 Nutriset (France) launches ZinCfantSUZY project obtains ZinCfant patentMedia campaign begins 2006 Production and distribution of Baby Zinc in Bangladesh by Acme Labs 2007 US\$ 5M of Baby Zinc blister packs sold OTC status granted

-Baby Zinc distributed through bottled water distribution